ShanaScogin/modeLLtest/README.md

 # modeLLtest [![Build Status](https://travis-ci.com/ShanaScogin/modeLLtest.svg?branch=master)](https://travis-ci.com/ShanaScogin/modeLLtest)
-An R Package which implements model comparison tests using cross-validated log likelihood (CVLL) values.
+An R Package which implements model comparison tests using cross-validated log-likelihood (CVLL) values.

 # Test Overviews
-An R package which implements model comparison tests.
-The tests include functions for the cross-validated difference in means (CVDM) test and the cross-validated median fit (CVMF) test.
+An R package which implements model comparison tests. `modeLLtest` includes functions for the cross-validated difference in means (CVDM) test and the cross-validated median fit (CVMF) test.
+Other tools include a function to output a vector of cross-validated log-likelihood (CVLL) values and a function to perform the CVDM test on an input of two CVLL vectors.
 The relevant papers including details can be found below:

 * Harden, J. J., & Desmarais, B. A. (2011).
 Linear Models with Outliers: Choosing between Conditional-Mean and Conditional-Median Methods.
 State Politics & Policy Quarterly, 11(4), 371-389.